 - 1 hour: final approval

 The writing, editing, design, and production happen without you.
 Or rather, they happen with you in the review seat, not the author seat.
-You're approving and refining, not producing from scratch.
+You approve and refine.
+You don't produce from scratch.

 Is It Still "Your" Book?